spacemeshos/go-spacecraft/README.md

 If you don't want slack alerts or if you don't want to deploy web services then you can omit the slack and SSL ENVs respectively.

-> All the secrets are stored in 1password and tagged as go-spacecraft.
->

 ## Using the CLI

 You can download and compile spacecraft using the following commands: